tombrereton/go-fullstack/README.md

 ## Contributing to Go Hot Reload

-We welcome contributions from the community.
+Contributions from the community are welcome.
 Here are some guidelines to help you get started:

 1. **Fork the Repository**: Start by forking the repository to your GitHub account.
 2. **Clone Locally**: Clone your forked repository to your local machine.